Hyphen: Use in English

 The English language does not have definitive hyphenation rules, though various style guides provide detailed usage recommendations and have a significant amount of overlap in what they advise.
 Hyphens are mostly used to break single words into parts or to join ordinarily separate words into single words.
 Spaces are not placed between a hyphen and either of the elements it connects except when using a suspended or "hanging" hyphen that stands in for a repeated word (e.g., nineteenth- and twentieth-century writers).
 Style conventions that apply to hyphens (and dashes) have evolved to support ease of reading in complex constructions; editors often accept deviations if they aid rather than hinder easy comprehension.

 The use of the hyphen in English compound nouns and verbs has, in general, been steadily declining.
 Compounds that might once have been hyphenated are increasingly left with spaces or are combined into one word.
-Reflecting this changing usage, in 2007, the sixth edition of the Shorter Oxford English Dictionary removed the hyphens from 16,000 entries, such as fig-leaf (now fig leaf), pot-belly (now pot belly), and pigeon-hole (now pigeonhole).
+In 2007, the sixth edition of the Shorter Oxford English Dictionary removed the hyphens from 16,000 entries, such as fig-leaf (now fig leaf), pot-belly (now pot belly), and pigeon-hole (now pigeonhole); Oxford University Press reported that evidence from the Oxford English Corpus showed an increasing preference for open or closed forms over hyphenated forms.
 The increasing prevalence of computer technology and the advent of the Internet have given rise to a subset of common nouns that might have been hyphenated in the past (e.g., toolbar, hyperlink, and pastebin).
+Merriam-Webster notes that many compounds have historically progressed from open forms to hyphenated forms and eventually to closed forms as they became more familiar and frequent.

 Despite decreased use, hyphenation remains the norm in certain compound-modifier constructions and, among some authors, with certain prefixes (see below).
 Hyphenation is also routinely used as part of syllabification in justified texts to avoid unsightly spacing (especially in columns with narrow line lengths, as when used with newspapers).